msacar/codemcp/docs/TESTING_PROJECT_REGISTRATION.md

 # Testing Project Registration - Step by Step Guide

+> ⚠️ **Note**: This document describes testing for the original symlink-based implementation.
+> The current implementation uses direct Docker bind mounts instead.
+> See `OPENGROK_BIND_MOUNTS.md` for the current architecture.

 This guide will help you test the new project registration feature from start to finish.

 ## Prerequisites